Understanding SOAP Pt. 1

 Governance and Rotation

 One practical concern: how do you update QADDR or adjust SOAP parameters without hard-forking the entire network?
 Quai uses a committee-based governance system where a small set of signers create and sign AuxTemplates.
-Each AuxTemplate specifies:- Which parent chain (ChainID)
+Each AuxTemplate specifies:- Which parent chain (

-- The required payout script (PayoutScript = QADDR)
+ChainID) - The required payout script (

-- The previous block hash (PrevHash)
+PayoutScript = QADDR) - The previous block hash (

-- ScriptSig length limits
+PrevHash) - ScriptSig length limits

-- Advisory mining parameters (nBits, nTime mask, etc.)
+- Advisory mining parameters (

 - Rotate QADDR if a key is compromised